 Required—Minimum of 4 hours CLPD from all or any one of the following categories:

 - Law department management

 - Legal services

-Optional—ICC holder may obtain a maximum of six (6) hours in substantive areas of law towards fulfilling the 14 hours annual requirement (for example, employment law, intellectually property, data privacy, etc.).
-To count towards maintenance of the ICC designation, CLPD hours must be earned through an
+Optional—ICC holder may obtain a maximum of six (6) hours in substantive areas of law towards fulfilling the 10 hours annual requirement (for example, employment law, ethics, intellectually property, data privacy, etc.).